iterorganization/IMAS-Python/docs/source/intro.rst

 .. note::

     - This functionality requires the IMAS Access Layer.
-    - This API will change when IMASPy is moving to Access Layer 5 (expected Q2 2023).
+    - This API will change when imas-python is moving to Access Layer 5 (expected Q2 2023).

 To store an IDS to disk, we need to indicate the following information to the